Terms of Service

 10.2 Termination By Us.
 We may terminate for convenience these Terms and/or any Purchase Order Agreement, in whole or in part, upon written notice to you specifying the terminated Services and designating a termination date with reasonable advance notice.

 10.3 Termination By You.
-You may terminate these Terms and Services only as specified in the Purchase Order Agreement or if we commit a material breach and we fail to take reasonable steps designed to cure or prevent the reoccurrence of such breach within thirty (30) days after receipt of written notice thereof form you.
+You may terminate these Terms and Services only as specified in the Purchase Order Agreement or if we commit a material breach and we fail to take reasonable steps designed to cure or prevent the reoccurrence of such breach within thirty (30) days after receipt of written notice thereof from you.

 10.4 Transfer of Work Product; Return of Confidential Information.
 Upon termination or expiration of these Terms or any Purchase Order Agreement for any reason, and at your request at any other times during the Term hereof, we will: (a) deliver to you copies of any and all Deliverables and other work product created in connection with the Purchase Order Agreement; and (b) return to you, or provide you with written certification of destruction of, all Client Confidential Information, including all copies thereof, within our possession or control; provided, however, that with respect to any such work product, or Client Confidential Information that we will use for any surviving Purchase Order Agreement or transition assistance, the foregoing obligations are not effective until the applicable Purchase Order Agreement or transition assistance are completed or terminated.
 Notwithstanding the foregoing, any Deliverables or other materials that we furnish to you upon termination or expiration of these Terms and any Purchase Order Agreement will be delivered in Equisolve’s standard export format.
 Upon your request, we may export your data and other materials and deliver them to you in a different format for an additional charge that we will advise you of at the time of your request.